The European Central Bank raises rates for the first time in 11 years - KTVZ

 The move, which takes effect on July 27, comes as Europe battles record inflation fed by surging energy prices.
 Annual inflation in the European Union jumped to 9.6% in June.
 It reached 8.6% for the 19 countries that use the euro.

-The central bank had previously said it would increase rates by a smaller margin, but decided it needed to be more aggressive based on an “updated assessment of inflation risk.”
+The central bank had previously indicated that it would increase rates by a smaller margin, but decided it needed to be more aggressive based on an “updated assessment of inflation risk.”

+“Inflation continues to be undesirably high and is expected to stay above our target for some time,” ECB President Christine Lagarde said at a press conference.

+The central bank declined to commit to a definitive trajectory for rate hikes moving forward, seeking to keep its options open.

+“From now on we will make our monetary policy decisions on a data-dependent basis,” Lagarde said.
+“We will operate month-by-month and step-by-step.
+What happens in September is going to depend on what data we have for September.”

-The ECB also unveiled a new tool aimed at keeping a lid on borrowing costs in highly indebted countries in the euro zone, such as Italy and Greece, part of its effort to maintain cohesion within the region.
+The ECB also unveiled a new bond-buying tool aimed at keeping a lid on borrowing costs in highly indebted countries in the euro zone, such as Italy and Greece.
+The central bank wants to maintain cohesion within the region that uses the single currency.

 The so-called Transmission Protection Instrument “can be activated to counter unwarranted, disorderly market dynamics that pose a serious threat to the transmission of monetary policy across the euro area,” the central bank said.